hussamaa/dsverifier/README.md

 Firstly, before to use the DSVerifier is necessary to configure an environment variable called DSVERIFIER_HOME.
 So, add to the .bashrc file on your computer the following:

-export DSVERIFIER_HOME='path to dsverifier folder'
+./export DSVERIFIER_HOME='path to dsverifier folder'

 Save it, and then use the following command:

-$ source .bashrc
+./$ source .bashrc

 Secondly, you have to download the desired version of CBMC, or ESBMC executable for DSVerifier.
 This package contain the CBMC v5.2 and ESBMC v2.1.0